 Our jewelry — whether antique, vintage or hand-cast by us — will last a lifetime with proper care.
 Cleaning sterling silver jewelry is actually quite easy.
 While each piece is unique, follow these basic guidelines for taking care of these soon-to-be family treasures.

 Prevention is always easier than repair.
 So, store your vintage pieces in a soft zippered pouch to prevent accumulation of dust.
 A dry, cool and dust-free environment helps to maintain the piece’s original appearance.

-For cleaning, Windex (or a similar product) or mild soapy water are a good first choice, depending on the original material.
+For cleaning, Windex (or a similar product) or mild soapy water is a good first choice, depending on the original material.
 Remember, do not spray the Windex directly onto your jewelry or submerge it into water.
 In this case, a little goes a long way.

 Above all else, remember that antique and vintage pieces were made over hundreds of years, in hundreds of countries out of countless combinations of materials.
-The above are only guidelines, and nothing prevents damage more than common sense and the advice of a professional.
+These are only guidelines, and nothing prevents damage more than common sense and the advice of a professional.
 If you aren’t sure, contact a jeweler or vintage jewelry specialist.

 The durability and lasting shine of sterling is one of the best things about silver jewelry.
 It will take a beating and keep looking great.
 In fact, the more you wear your jewelry, likely the shinier it will stay.

 If you do feel you need to give your jewelry a quick shine, use a dry silver cloth.
 Find these online or at most home and kitchen stores.
 Just a few seconds of buffing will give your piece a nice glow.
 For a deeper cleaning, create a paste of baking soda and water to give your piece a brighter shine.
 Just rub it gently over the tarnished areas, rinse well and dry thoroughly.